balcode/UserGuide/UserGuide.md

         b. the word <code>facts</code>
         </br>
         c. the markdown <code>.md</code> file extension

 ![Writing the facts document](https://raw.githubusercontent.com/balcode/UserGuide/22e7d3c59f38ad41e00aa60f653fc52d67768a91/user-guide-screens/facts-lesson-list.png)
 **Figure 3.** Write the facts that will be included in the lesson.

 ## The Question Document

+The codes, questions, and answers that learners see in the courses are contained in the question document.

 ### Naming convention for a question document